Kaltsoon/nosql/material/3-mongo-operations.md

 > }
 > ```

-The second approach would resemble a foreign key referencing a primary key in a relational database schema and would not introduce similar issues as with the first approach.
-The following database diagram visualizes the database structure in the mentioned approach:
+The second approach would use a _reference_ to establish the relationship.
+The basic idea is similar to having a foreign key referencing a primary key in a relational database schema.
+The benefit of this approach is that it would not introduce issues similar to those of the first approach.
+The following database diagram visualizes the database structure in the second approach:

 ```mermaid
 erDiagram